kyleADHD/OpenTranslate/README.md

 var engine = new OpenTranslateClient();

-string json = await engine.GetTranslation("Hello, May the forc e be with you.", "en", "es");
+string json = await engine.GetTranslation("Hello, May the force be with you.", "en", "es");

 Results results = JsonSerializer.Deserialize<Results>(json);